MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ## How to label files non-interactively for Azure Information Protection

 You can run the labeling cmdlets non-interactively by using the **Set-AIPAuthentication** cmdlet.
-Non-interactive operation is also required for the Azure Information Protection scanner.
+Non-interactive operation is also required for the Azure Information Protection scanner, currently in preview.

 By default, when you run the cmdlets for labeling, the commands run in your own user context in an interactive PowerShell session.
 To run them unattended, create a new Azure AD user account for this purpose.
 Then, in the context of that user, run the Set-AIPAuthentication cmdlet to set and store credentials by using an access token from Azure AD.
 This user account is then authenticated and bootstrapped for the Azure Rights Management service.
 The account downloads the Azure Information Protection policy and any Rights Management templates that the labels use.